Entanglement bounds on the performance of quantum computing architectures: Rainbow times and isoperimetric number

-\textit{Rainbow times and isoperimetric number.---} Using the model for quantum architectures in which the edge weights of a graph $G$ denote the rate of two-qubit operations that can be performed, we can calculate the lower bound on the time required to create a rainbow state, according to the entanglement capacity.
-For any vertex subset $F$ we define this time, $t(F)$,
+Using the model for quantum architectures in which each edge weight of a graph $G$ denotes the rate of entanglement generation across that edge, we can calculate the lower bound on the time required to create a rainbow state, according to the entanglement capacity.
+For any vertex subset $F$ we define this time as

-As we have shown, the boundary constrains the amount of entanglement that can be distributed to the subsystem $F$ from its complement $\bar{F}$ in a single time step.
+As we have shown, the entanglement capacity corresponds to the total weight of edges across the boundary, which constrains the amount of entanglement that can be distributed to the subsystem $F$ from its complement $\bar{F}$ in unit time.

-While there is some freedom in choosing a highly entangled physical state associated with the subset $F$ that would be hard to create, here we argue why the above metric $t(F)$ suffices for most considerations.
-Although there are many different states with $\mathcal{O}(N)$ entanglement which could be used to evaluate graphs, the rainbow state is easy to illustrate and create.
-A rainbow state, as a set of Bell pairs, offers insight into the time required to create a general bipartite entangled state, since states can be converted either to or from Bell pairs through entanglement concentration or dilution \cite{Bennett1996a}.
-Furthermore, the rainbow state arises as the ground state of some interesting models in condensed-matter physics, as shown in Ref.~\cite{Zhang2017}.
-The rainbow state was also used as an example of a difficult-to-create state in Ref.~\cite{Meignant2018}.
-To associate a physical rainbow state with the subset $F$, we must specify how vertices in $F$ are paired with those in $\bar{F}$.
-However, that ordering does not affect the minimum time required to create the state according to the entanglement capacity, $t(F)$.
-While different rainbow states that share a common subset $F$ may differ substantially in how quickly they can be created, $t(F)$ serves as the common lower bound on the creation time for all of them, and thus we will focus on that metric here.
+Although there are many choices for a highly entangled physical state associated with the subset $F$ that would be hard to create, here we argue why the above metric $t(F)$ suffices for most considerations.
+Although there are many different states with $\mathcal{O}(N)$ entanglement which could be used to evaluate graphs, the rainbow state is easy to conceptualize and create.
+Since any bipartite entangled state can be converted either to or from Bell pairs through entanglement concentration or dilution\,\cite{Bennett1996a}, the rainbow state offers insight into the time required to create a general bipartite entangled state.
+Furthermore, rainbow states arise as ground states of novel models in condensed-matter physics\,\cite{Zhang2017}, and thus the ability to create them can be important for quantum simulation.
+The difficulty to create rainbow states is also recognized in Ref.~\cite{Meignant2018}.
+While there is freedom in defining a physical rainbow state via the pairing of vertices in $F$ with those in $\bar{F}$, the precise choice of pairing does not affect the minimum time required to create the state according to the entanglement capacity, $t(F)$.
+While different rainbow states that share a common subset $F$ may differ in how quickly they can be created, $t(F)$ serves as the common lower bound on the creation time for all of them, and thus we will focus on that metric here.

 We will now use $t(F)$ to evaluate the quantum architecture $G$, the larger graph that contains $F$ as a vertex subset.
 To do this, we find the maximum $t(F)$ given $G$.
 Note that this is not the same as maximizing entanglement entropy, which would simply yield half the graph without any consideration of the graph structure.
 Instead we ask: Of all the maximally-entangled states we can build by bipartitioning $V$ into $F$ and $\bar{F}$, which of them is slowest to build according to the entanglement capacity?
 We call the associated quantity $t(F)$ the \textit{rainbow time} of the graph $G$ and denote it $\tau_\rb(G)$, as defined in \cref{eqn:rainbowtime}.